-As summer nears, levels of the invisible pollutant ozone are on the rise, becoming more serious than PM2.5 at times.
+Every year as summer approaches, levels of ozone – the invisible pollutant – tend to rise.
+In fact, ozone is becoming such a serious pollutant in China that the high levels during summer can make it more dangerous than PM2.5 at times.
 Based on data analyzed by Smart Air, Beijing’s ozone levels are near peak in June–and nearly double the World Health Organization limit.

 Shanghai’s ozone data shows a similar pattern, with ozone peaking at 150% of the limit.